 A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

-Understanding Autism
+Understanding Autism (ASD)

-I come from a family of doctors—my brother, uncle, nephew, and niece are all in the medical field.
-Our conversations often concern hospital facilities, the medical landscape, and sometimes humorous patient stories.
 With these discussions, my understanding of medicine has grown beyond the average person.
 Although I had encountered individuals with Down syndrome, autism remained less familiar to me.
 That changed when I began watching The Good Doctor, an American medical drama series aired on ABC.
-This series sparked my desire to explore and understand autism more deeply.
+The series ignited my interest in autism spectrum disorder, prompting me to learn more about its complexities and details.

 What is Autism?